Charity Commission facility to check that charities are registered

 UNISON Prevent duty guidance for members: November 2015.
 UNISON member guidance on the Prevent duty

-ATL Prevent duty guidance: 2015 guidance for ATL members
+NEU Prevent duty guidance: May 2019 guidance for National Education Union members

 UCU Prevent duty guidance July 2015.
 This document sets out the UCU guidance to members on the Prevent duty.